TUB-Control/PaPI/papi/manual/2_introduction.rst

 A plugin can provide events which can be used to change parameters of other plugins in more practical way by using GUI elements.

-E.g. a plugin provides a event as a ``Click`` or ``Change`` which can be subscribed by an arbitrary parameter of a different plugin.
+E.g. a plugin provides an event as a ``Click`` or ``Change`` which can be subscribed by an arbitrary parameter of a different plugin.
 When the ``Click``-event gets triggered the parameter will be changed according to the value delivered by the event.
 It is also possible to provide more than one event per plugin and a single event can be subscribed by more than one parameter.

 .. figure:: _static/introduction/PaPIEvent.png
    :alt: